Unless you’ve been living under a rock, you’re probably aware that the UK has now officially left the EU.

-For example – buying a car in Romania or Bulgaria (while this will likely be LHD) will often be about half the price.
+For example – buying a car in Romania or Bulgaria (while this will likely be left-hand drive) will often be about half the price.

 But are Grey Imports – sometimes called parellel imports – all they’re cracked up to be?